Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/platform-dev-guide/features/serialized-data.md

 with a highly simplified query pattern that eliminates the need for any joins (other than those required for authorization purposes).
-Since all of the resource's data must be loaded for both read and write scenarios, this improvement will provided benefit to all Data Management resource requests.
+Since all of the resource's data must be loaded for both read and write scenarios, this improvement will provide benefit to all Data Management resource requests.

 To support this feature, a new `AggregateData` column has been added to every aggregate root table in the ODS to store the serialized binary data, as follows: